Managing emotions mindfully

 Each time you support yourself through touch, stay that way to feel the support deeply for a few seconds.
 Only when you take in support deeply will your emotions respond and soften.

 Remind yourself that whatever you are feeling is your reality for now and in some time, the feeling will pass away.
 No emotion stays forever.
 It may return, but each time it does, you have the steps to work with it wisely and in a friendly way.

-Working with your emotions like this when it arises and continuing to practice mindfulness regularly, you will notice your experience will become less intense and difficult over time.
+Working with your emotions like this when it arises and continuing to practice mindfulness regularly, will help you notice your experiences managing emotions will become less intense or difficult over time.